bencodezen/vueconf-us-2018/workshop-proven-patterns/notes.md

 # VueConf.US Workshop - Proven Patterns for Building Vue Apps

+## About

 *   **Speakers:** Chris Fritz ([@chrisvfritz](https://twitter.com/chrisvfritz)) and Eduardo ([@posva](https://twitter.com/posva))
 *   **When:** March 26th, 2018 from 9:00AM to 5:00PM

+In this workshop, we'll cover everything you need to know to get started building world-class Vue applications.
+Topics will include configuring Webpack for single-file components, setting up the most advanced workflows currently possible, how to organize (and reorganize) increasingly complex applications, and more.

 ## Notes from the Talk